Skip to content

 Behavior:

-• Readiness is determined by IsDeploymentReady on the existing resource.
+• Readiness is determined by IsDeploymentReady on the server-fresh apply response.

 EnsureService